lcabs/ESP32_LEDStrip/README.md

 # ESP32 LED Strip Controller with FreeRTOS, MQTT, and Predefined Patterns
-This project enables an ESP32 microcontroller to control an addressable LED strip via MQTT messages, leveraging FreeRTOS for task management.
-It includes customizable RGB color control for individual LEDs and supports predefined LED patterns: Emergency, Christmas, and Knight Rider.
-This project uses FreeRTOS for concurrent task execution, enabling seamless WiFi, MQTT, and LED updates.
+This project allows an ESP32 microcontroller to control an addressable LED strip using MQTT messages.
+With FreeRTOS handling task management, it provides customizable RGB color control for individual LEDs and offers preset patterns such as Emergency, Christmas, and Knight Rider.
+The use of FreeRTOS ensures smooth operation, enabling simultaneous management of WiFi, MQTT communication, and LED updates.

 ## Features
 WiFi Connectivity: Connects to a specified WiFi network.